tripplerizz/HiddenTreasures/README.md

   - Treasure Item Info -> (information page)
     - this page will load when you click an image on the MAPS or HOME fragment
     - by clicking on the maps segment in the information page, you will navigate to Google Maps application to start route to location
+      - information
+        - Image, Location, Name, Descriptiong, and Pirate Count ( number of people who have been there )

 ## Contributions